-43. (1) An agency shall cause written notice to be given to the applicant-
+- 35 45.
+(1) An agency shall cause written notice to be given to the applicant- - (a) of its determination of his or her application; or

-- (a) of its determination of his or her application; or - (b) if the application relates to records that are not held by the agency of the fact that the agency does not hold such records. - (2) Such a notice shall specify-

-- (a) the day on which the determination was made; and - (b) if the determination is to the effect that amendment of the agency's records is refused- - (i) the name and designation of the officer by whom the determination was made; and - (ii) the reason for the refusal; and - (iii) the rights of review and appeal conferred by this Act, and the rights of complaint conferred by the Ombudsman Act 1974, in relation to the determination; and - (iv) the procedures to be followed for the purpose of exercising those rights.

-(3) An agency is not required to include in a notice any matter that is of such a nature that its inclusion in a document would cause the document to be an exempt document.
+- (b) if the application relates to records that are not held by the agency-of the fact that the agency does not hold such records. - (2) Such a notice shall specify- - (a) the day on which the determination was made; and - 5 (b) if the determination is to the effect that amendment of the agency's records is refused- - (i) the name and designation of the officer by whom the determination was made; and - (ii) the reasons for the refusal; and - (iii) the findings on any material questions of fact underlying those reasons, together with a reference to the sources of information on which those findings are based; and - (iv) the rights of review and appeal, and the rights of complaint to the Ombudsman, conferred by this Act and the Ombudsman Act 1974 in relation to the determination; and - (v) the procedures to be followed for the purpose of exercising those rights. - (3) An agency is not required to include in a notice any matter that is of such a nature that its inclusion in the notice would cause the notice to be 20 an exempt document.

-15 Notations to be added to records
+Notations to be added to records

-44. (1) If an agency has refused to amend its records, the applicant may, by notice in writing lodged at an office of the agency, require the agency to add to those records a notation-

-- (a) specifying the respects in which the applicant claims the records to be incomplete, incorrect, out of date or misleading; and - (b) if the applicant claims the records to be incomplete or out of date setting out such information as the applicant claims is necessary to complete the records or to bring them up to date.

-(2) An agency shall comply with the requirements of a notice lodged 25 under this section.

-(3) If an agency discloses to any person (including any other agency and any Minister) any information contained in the part of its records to which a notice under this section relates, the agency-

-(a) shall ensure that there is given to that person, when the information is disclosed, a statement-
+- 46. (1) If an agency has refused to amend its records, the applicant may, by notice in writing lodged at an office of the agency, require the agency to add to those records a notation- - 25 (a) specifying the respects in which the applicant claims the records to be incomplete, incorrect, out of date or misleading; and - (b) if the applicant claims the records to be incomplete or out of date-setting out such information as the applicant claims is necessary to complete the records or to bring them up to date. - 30 (2) An agency shall comply with the requirements of a notice lodged under this section and shall cause written notice of the nature of the notation to be given to the applicant. - (3) If an agency discloses to any person (including any other agency and any Minister) any information contained in the part of its records to which 35 a notice under this section relates, the agency- - (a) shall ensure that there is given to that person, when the information is disclosed, a statement- - (i) stating that the person to whom the information relates claims that the information is incomplete, incorrect, out of date or misleading; and

-- (i) stating that the person to whom the information relates claims that the information is incomplete, incorrect, out of date or misleading; and - (ii) setting out particulars of the notation added to its records under this section; and - (b) may include in the statement the reason for the agency's refusal to amend its records in accordance with the notation.

-(4) Nothing in this section is intended to prevent or discourage agencies from giving particulars of a notation added to its records under this section

-40 to a person (including any other agency and any Minister) to whom information contained in those records was given before the commencement of this Act.
+- (ii) setting out particulars of the notation added to its records under this section; and - (b) may include in the statement the reason for the agency's refusal to amend its records in accordance with the notation. - (4) Nothing in this section is intended to prevent or discourage agencies from giving particulars of a notation added to its records under this section to a person (including any other agency and any Minister) to whom information contained in those records was given before the commencement of this section.